All you need to know about the ATOCP

 Our network, services and resources

-There are regional groups across the UK: We currently have an active South and Scotland branch providing regular educational and networking events.
-Each has a committee and a representative who actively participates in the ATOCP Executive Committee.
+There are regional groups across the UK providing regular educational and networking events.
+Some branches are well established, active branches and others have recently formed.
+Each branch has a committee and a representative who actively participates in the ATOCP Executive Committee.
 This ensures that close links are maintained across the group.

 For further information regarding local activities and the regional committee, please contact: